Emincmg/library/README.md

 ## Usage

 Once the installation is complete and the application is running, you can access it by visiting `http://localhost:8000` in your web browser.
-From there, you can use the application to manage books, authors, and publishers.
+From there, you can use the application to manage your library.